LogoCustom Linear Actuator

 force, speed, stroke, duty, voltage, channel count, harness length

-This prevents treating "12v 24v dc industrial linear actuator" as a product class when it is a sizing entry point for one canonical method.
+This prevents treating "12v industrial linear actuators" as a product class when it is a sizing entry point for one canonical method.

 Estimate per-channel mechanical output power